South Australian Railways 700 class (diesel): History

 In 1975, 703 was damaged when a bridge at Crystal Brook collapsed and was repaired at Islington Workshops.

 In 1978, all six locomotives were included in the transfer of the South Australian Railways non-metropolitan assets to the Australian National Railways Commission.
 703 was transferred back to broad gauge in 1979, to help cover the withdrawal of the first of the 900 class.
 After the Adelaide to Port Pirie railway line was converted to standard gauge in 1982, all four broad gauge locomotives were converted to standard gauge, marking the first time the entire class was on the same gauge.

 In 1986, a new Australian National Railways computer system required the class leaders of the former SAR fleet to be renumbered as the last member of the class; thus 700 became 706.
 During 1987, all six locomotives were transferred to broad gauge to cover a locomotive shortfall as the older 930 class was withdrawn.

-In 1994, 702 caught fire near Blackwood; it was scrapped in 1997.
+In 1994, 702 caught fire near Blackwood and stored.
+It was intended to use 44221 as a parts donor for it, however both locomotives were scrapped in 1997.

 After the conversion to standard gauge of the Adelaide-Melbourne railway line in 1995, all of the remaining 700 class were converted to standard gauge.

 In 1997, the remaining five units were included in the sale of Australian National assets to Australian Southern Railroad.
 706 was transferred back to broad gauge in 2000 to work on the daily Penrice stone train.
 Several years later it suffered a mechanical failure and was not repaired; in 2022 its engine unit was sold to the Australian Locomotive and Railway Carriage Company and its (broad-gauge) bogies were donated to the National Railway Museum, to be placed under 703's body, which One Rail Australia had donated.
 704 was transferred to broad gauge to replace it, running until 2014, when it was stored after the Penrice stone train service ceased.